 Because keto dieting has a diuretic effect, it can also be dehydrating.
 Staying hydrated is a healthy option no matter what, but is especially important when you are on the ketogenic diet.
-This is due to the fact that the body excretes more water when carbohydrates aren’t present.
-Getting enough water helps keep you from feeling fatigued, is important for digestion and aids in hunger suppression.
+This is because the body excretes more water when carbohydrates aren’t present.
+Getting enough water helps keep you from feeling fatigued, is important for digestion, and aids in hunger suppression.

 To avoid dehydration, Robin Foroutan, MS, RDN, HHC, an integrative medicine dietitian and a spokesperson for the Academy of Nutrition and Dietetics, recommends 2 liters (about 8 cups) of water per day.

 Using MCT oil as a supplement will help get your body into a ketogenic state even if your glycogen stores are not depleted.
 MCT oil helps increase ketone levels and is used for energy instead of going through your stomach for digestion.
 Unlike most fats, MCTs are rapidly absorbed and taken directly to the liver, where they can be used immediately for energy or converted into ketones.